Backpacking Haleakala Crater

 Off-trail hiking isn’t allowed in Halekala National Park, and the NPS goes to great lengths to reinforce this message for visitors.
 Aside from any scientific or environmental justification, it was clear that this landscape scars easily.
 Old trails were clearly visible, especially around the visitor center at the rim.
 We were grateful that the volcanic dunes weren’t covered in footprints, and did our best to respect the rule ourselves.
-The photo below is one of the only “side views” we took the whole trip–Cori took it while standing on another trail, a few dozen feet from the intersection.
+The photo below is one of the only “side views” we took the whole trip–it was taken from another trail, a few dozen feet from the intersection.

 Most of the cinder cones in Haleakala National Park sit on a line running east to west, between the Sliding Sands trailead to Palikü.
 The cluster of big cinder cones in the middle of the valley, from Ka Moa o Pele to Pu’u Nole were the most impressive in the valley.
 The well-developed network of trails wrapped around them allowed us to really take in all of the colorful volcanic topography.
 If time allowed, it would be worth it to just loop and zig-zag through this entire area so you can see everything, even if that means hiking some short sections twice.

 From Kawilinau we decided to go the “long way” around the southern side of Halāli’i so we could look back up the Sliding Sands trail that we’d traveled yesterday.